Computer Training at the Library

 Non-cardholders must come in to the library in person to pay the $15 fee as they register or can register online.

-Beginning with the February 2012 class schedule, fees for computer class registrations are NOT refundable, so please be aware that you are making a definite commitment to attend a class when you register.
+Fees for computer class registrations are NOT refundable, so please be aware that you are making a definite commitment to attend a class when you register.
 Managing all of the changes in customer computer class registrations has been a very large job and has required staff hours which the library no longer has.
 The library would ask that you think of this as a small donation for all of the hours that are put in to running the classes.

 Waitlisted registrants will be notified by email and/or telephone as soon as there is a vacancy in a class.
 They will have 24 hours to respond to the notification.
 If they do not respond within that time frame, the next person on the waiting list will be notified.
 Once a commitment to attend has been made, that registration is subject to the same cancellation policy noted above.
 They do not pay unless there is a cancellation and they are admitted to the class proper.